The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Norway: Torunn Tronsvang of Up Norway.

 Veiholmen is known as the Norwegian Maldives.
 This archipelago is rich in bird life and the light is magical; you can paddle peacefully through calm waters and at the same time see and hear the huge waves break farther out at sea.

 Join a historian for a day hike on the King’s Road over Filefjell Mountain, part of the route betweeen Oslo and Bergen built by hand in the 18th century.
 You’ll be served a gourmet picnic in a private “summer støl” (a small mountain cabin in a spectacular location).
 Your section of the route can include landmarks such as Vindhellavegen, Sverrestien, and Galdane and be combined with a visit to the Borgund stave church.
 The historian will tell you stories from when this route was the only way to bring a horse and cart from east to west across Norway.
-The landscape is breathtaking, but in the Middle Ages the route earned a reputation as the hardest and most dangerous mountain route in the country.
+The landscape is breathtaking, but in the Middle Ages the path earned a reputation as the hardest and most dangerous mountain route in the country.

 May and September.
 May 17 is Norway’s National Day: Norwegians dress up in national costumes, known as bunads, and there are cheerful celebrations all over the country.
 May is also a time of huge contrasts between the snow-covered mountains and blooming fjord valleys.
 This is also the time to experience våryrhet, a state of mind Norwegians get when light and warmth return after a dark and cold winter.